The A23 matriline of Northern Resident Killer Whales / Orca has been seen by thousands and thousands of people.

 But the story of the A23s also provides insight into how we have changed, now that knowledge has replaced fear and the fallacy of the “educational value” of Killer Whales being in captivity has been exposed as desire for commercial gain.

 The Killer Whales of British Columbia have been studied as individuals in this way longer than any other marine mammal.
 The knowledge gained has led to where we are now.
 For the most part, there is no social license/tolerance for Killer Whales being in captivity.
 There is federal legislation aimed at the protection of BC’s Killer Whale populations and their habitat.
-They are not to be disturbed as per the Be Whale Wise guidelines and there is global interest in them with evidence of this including the contribution whale watching makes to BC’s economy.
+They are not to be disturbed as per the Marine Mammal Regulations and further measures, and there is global interest in them with evidence of this including the contribution whale watching makes to BC’s economy.

 Now, the dominant perceptions are that Killer Whales are iconic; powerful symbols of all that is wild and free; and that it is remarkable, considering our complicated history with them, that there has never been a documented attack by a Killer Whale on a human in the wild.
 Many of us would agree that the descriptors “ferocious”, “terrifying”, “monster” and “designed for a career of destruction and mayhem” are better applied to humans than Killer Whales when we act with ignorance, greed, and disconnect from nature.